-The summary quantitative data about the Company's exposure to currency risk as reported to the management of the Company is as follows:
+The summary quantitative data about the Company's exposure to currency risk as reported to the

 Sensitivity analysis

 A reasonably possible strengthening/weakening of the USD and others against all other currencies at 31 March would have affected the measurement of financial instruments denominated in a foreign currency and affected equity and profit and loss by the amounts shown below.
 This analysis assumes that all other variables, in particular interest rates, remain constant and ignores any impact on forecast sales and purchases.